iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 I host a few <a href="https://woocommerce.com/" target="_blank"> woo-commerce </a> (side-hustle) projects and websites for fiends and family with a hosting company.
 I read about the Raspberry Pi 4 boards and I was super impressed by the power of this small computer board.
 I did the maths, it worked out cheeper to host my sites (including the Wordpress woocommerce site) from home using a cluster of Pis - so I decided to build a Raspberry Pi cluster for my projects -  including a Network Attached Storage (NAS) server.
 That said, the cost saving element of the story is only an excuse to justify getting the Pi toys, I derive a lot of fun tinkering with programmable boards.

-This blog posts will document my experience and the wrong/right decisions I made whilst tinkering with the Raspberry Pi.
+I will use the Ras will document my experience and the wrong/right decisions I made whilst tinkering with the Raspberry Pi.

 In the end, I ended up building a Pi Project that does the following: